joshbainbridge/tracker/README.md

 # Query by week number
 query-summaries --week 17 --year 2025

+# Include calendar events
+query-summaries --week 17 --calendar 'Work'

 # Debug mode to see input data
 query-summaries --week 17 --debug
 ```

 This tool aggregates daily summaries and generates an overview of your activities across a specified date range or work week.

+When used with the `--calendar` flag followed by a calendar name, it will include events from that calendar in your macOS Calendar app.